martincostello/update-dotnet-sdk/README.md

 on:

-  # Scheduled trigger to check for .NET SDK updates once every six hours.
+  # Run at 2100 UTC on Tuesday every week to pick up any updates from
+  # Patch Tuesday which occur on the second Tuesday of the month (PST).
   schedule:
-    - cron:  '0 */6 * * *'
+    - cron:  '00 21 * * TUE'

-  # Manual trigger to update the .NET SDK on-demand.
+  # Support running the workflow manually on-demand.
   workflow_dispatch:

 jobs: